peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 The owner of "personal" registrations and associated specifications is the person or entity making the registration, or one to whom responsibility has been transferred as described below.

 While public exposure and review of media types to be registered in the personal tree are not required, using the media-types@iana.org mailing list (see {{preliminary-review}}) for review is encouraged, to improve the quality of those specifications.
-Registrations in the personal tree may be submitted directly to the IANA, where they will undergo Expert Review {{!RFC5226}} prior to approval.
+Registrations in the personal tree may be submitted directly to the IANA, where they will undergo Expert Review {{Section 4.5 of !RFC8126}} prior to approval.

 ## Unregistered x.
 Tree